Seagate/cortx/doc/ova/2.0.0/PI-7/CORTX_on_Open_Virtual_Appliance_PI-7.rst

 Tested by:

+- June 15, 2022: Rose Wambui (rose.wambui@seagate.com) on a Windows laptop with VMWare Workstation 16 Pro.
 - June 11, 2022: Harrison Seow (harrison.seow@seagate.com) on a Windows desktop with VMWare Workstation 16 Player.
 - May 28, 2022: Mukul Malhotra (mukul.malhotra@seagate.com) on a Windows laptop with VMWare Workstation 16 Pro.